 Mr. Hughes is a frequent guest lecturer/performer/teacher giving masterclasses and recitals across the US and abroad.
-In May of 2013 he traveled to Australia to teach, perform recitals, and give the Australian Premier of three of his compositions for horn choir at the Queensland (Brisbane) and Sydney Conservatories of Music.
+In May of 2013, he traveled to Australia to teach, perform recitals, and give the Australian premier of three of his compositions for horn choir at the Queensland (Brisbane) and Sydney Conservatories of Music.
 Mr. Hughes also enjoys arranging and composing works for horn and horn choir.
-Both Dancing on the Hill and From Hildegard were premiered at International Horn Symposia (Denton TX, and San Francisco).
+Both Dancing on the Hill and From Hildegard were premiered at International Horn Symposia (Denton, TX and San Francisco).
 Dancing on the Hill won an Honorable Mention award in the virtuoso division of the International Horn Society’s 2015 Composition Competition.
-His latest chamber work, Pange Lingua for two horns and piano, was commissioned by Julie Landsman (New York Met).
-Julie and Patrick gave the premiere performance in November 2018 with Patti Wolf at the piano.
+His latest output includes Pange Lingua for two horns and piano, and a new (2021) work for horn choir: Climbin’.
 His music is published through BrownWood Publishing.

-Mr. Hughes hosted the 2005 and 2014 Mid-South Regional Horn Workshops at the University of Texas, has adjudicated for the International Horn Competition of America, serves on the Reviewing Committee of the IHS (International Horn Society) Meir Rimon Commissioning Assistance Fund, and is currently an elected member of the IHS Advisory Council, where he serves as Scholarship Coordinator.
+Mr. Hughes hosted the 2005 and 2014 Mid-South Regional Horn Workshops at the University of Texas, has adjudicated for the International Horn Competition of America, served on the Reviewing Committee of the IHS (International Horn Society) Meir Rimon Commissioning Assistance Fund, and was an elected member of the IHS Advisory Council from 2015-2021, where he served as Scholarship Coordinator.

 Prior to his appointment at UT, Mr. Hughes taught horn and theory at the University of New Mexico from 1995-2001, played principal horn with both the Santa Fe Symphony and Santa Fe Pro Musica Chamber Orchestra, and performed throughout the US and in China with the New Mexico Brass Quintet.
 He has held other teaching appointments at Ithaca College and SUNY Fredonia and has performed with a number of notable groups in the past including the Santa Fe Opera, Minnesota Opera, New Mexico Symphony, Erie Philharmonic, Duluth-Superior Symphony, Cedar Rapids Symphony, and the New Columbian Brass Band.
 Mr. Hughes earned degrees from St. Olaf College and the University of Wisconsin-Madison.